rackerlabs/rackspace-how-to/content/cloud-servers/reset-the-root-password-from-rescue-mode.md

 1. Place the server into rescue mode.

-2. Connect to the server that is in rescue mode by running the following command, replacing `ip address of the server` with the Internet Protocol (IP) address for your server:
+2. Connect to the server that is in rescue mode by  the following command, replacing `ip address of the server` with the Internet Protocol (IP) address for your server: